auth0/docs/articles/policies/rate-limits.md

 #### Access tokens for SPAs

-If you obtain Access Tokens for your SPAs, note that there are rate limits that are applicable when working with the available `current_user`-related [scopes and endpoints](/api/management/v2/get-access-tokens-for-spas#available-scopes-and-endpoints).
+If you obtain Access Tokens for your SPAs, there are rate limits that are applicable when working with the available `current_user`-related [scopes and endpoints](/api/management/v2/get-access-tokens-for-spas#available-scopes-and-endpoints).
 You are allowed a maximum of **10 requests per minute per user**.

 ### Authentication API

-#### Production Tenants for Enterprise Users
+#### Production tenants for enterprise users

 <table class="table">
     <tr>